 Sept.
-28 (UPI) -- Ezekiel Elliott tops our list of fantasy football running backs for Week 4.
+27 (UPI) -- Ezekiel Elliott is back on top of my running back rankings for Week 4.

 Here are my Top 30 options at the position this week.

 The Dallas Cowboys didn't get off to the start that they desired, but Elliott has still been a very productive fantasy football player.
 The RB1 had at least 100 rushing yards or a touchdown in each of his first three games this season.
 He is my top back for Week 4 with a matchup against the Detroit Lions, a unit that has allowed a league-high 450 rushing yards and the third-most fantasy points to opposing running backs.
 "Zeke" could win your week.

 Johnson is my No. 5 running back for Week 4.
 The Arizona Cardinals star has yet to go off as he hasn't eclipsed 100 yards from scrimmage in a game this season.
 He played better in Week 3, piling up 61 yards and a score on a season-high 16 touches.
 This week Josh Rosen gets his first career start for the Cardinals.
 I expect Rosen to use Johnson with regularity out of the backfield for high-percentage throws.
 Johnson should heat up over the next few weeks and help out those fantasy team owners who chose to pull the trigger on him in the first round of their drafts.

 Chicago Bears star Jordan Howard is my No. 7 running back in Week 4.
 Howard is getting plenty of work, but only averaging 3.4 yards per carry through three weeks.
 He gets a matchup against the Tampa Bay Buccaneers in Week 4.
 The Buccaneers are tied for allowing the second-most rushing touchdowns and sixth-most fantasy points to running backs.
 Howard is a midrange RB1 until further notice.